 The recent corona crisis shows that many aspects of large complex social challenges are interrelated.
 Social problems can never be captured in mono disciplines, they are never either technological or social in nature.
 They are always both.
 They require an integrated approach.
 They call for new forms of knowledge and knowledge development that, according to Erasmus University Rotterdam (EUR), is only possible if scientific areas converge and knowledge institutions partner up.

 Collaboration between Academic centers in the South West region (Zuid-Holland) of the Netherlands is therefore obvious.
 In recent years, researchers and lecturers have already been able to find each other in the Leiden-Delft-Erasmus Alliance (LDE) and the Medical Delta partnership.
-We will now intensify and scale up these collaborations in a joint research and education strategy in three programs:
+We will now intensify and scale up these collaborations in a joint research and education strategy, divided in these three themes:

 Collaboration with Rotterdam and the business community